-2.2 Responsibilities
+2.4 Responsibilities

 As mentioned previously, per Coos Bay Municipal Code (MCBMC), Chapter 12.10 abutting property owners are responsible for repairing the sidewalk when damage is attributable to actions of the abutting property owner (e.g. landscaping, drainage).
-The City code enforcement is responsible for enforcing this code.
-The City of Coos Bay investigates sidewalk damage concerns and determines whether the City or the abutting property owner is responsible for repairing the sidewalk.
+Appropriate City of Coos Bay staff will investigate reports of sidewalk damage and determine whether the City or the abutting property owner is responsible for repairing the sidewalk.